spitschan/ShapeToolbox/doc/source/gs-sphere.rst

 for now we'll stick to sinusoids.)
 The sphere has a base radius of one, so this amplitude is 10% of the sphere radius.
 The model is saved in the file ``sphere.obj``.
-You can view the saved model object with one of the programs suggested in the section :ref:`qs-viewing`.
+You can view the saved model object with one of the programs suggested in the section :ref:`gs-viewing`.
 Rendered, it would look something like this:

 .. image:: ../images/sphere001.png